 Gasoline Stocks Change in the United States averaged 6.41 Thousand Barrels from 1990 until 2021, reaching an all time high of 11456 Thousand Barrels in May of 1993 and a record low of -13624 Thousand Barrels in February of 2021.
 This page provides the latest reported value for - United States Gasoline Stocks Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Gasoline Stocks Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Gasoline Stocks Change in the United States is expected to be 2200.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gasoline Stocks Change in the United States to stand at 500.00 in 12 months time.
-In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2020, according to our econometric models.
+Gasoline Stocks Change in the United States is expected to be -15.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2022, according to our econometric models.